Live from the Southern Command in sunny South Florida.

 Let me see if I understand.

-They ran it on this babe's Twitter account, and the rest of the drive-bys picked it up and ran it as real.
+They ran it on this babe's Twitter account and the rest of the drive-bys picked it up and ran it as real.

 I even saw it on Fox, ESPN.

-Uh actually walked, you know, it wasn't, it was like at night.
+Actually walked, you know, it wasn't, it was like at night.

-Can I ask you?
+Can I ask?

-I had a stupid question.
+I asked a stupid question.

-That that was enough to make news.
+That was enough to make news?

 Well, exactly.